idio/spotlight-model-editor/README.md

 3. Clone the dbpedia model editor repo:
 `git clone git@github.com:idio/spotlight-model-editor.git`

-4. Install the necessary dbpedia spotlight .jar file and compile ``` cd dbpedia-model-editor mvn install:install-file -Dfile=/usr/share/java/dbpedia-spotlight-0.6.jar -DgroupId=org.dbpedia -DartifactId=spotlight -Dversion=0.6 -Dpackaging=jar
+4. compile ```
+cd dbpedia-model-editor
 mvn package ```

 5. You can now use the model editor for a variety of tasks, for example, to remove SFs Topics associations stored in tab separated file, you can run (we assume the model is located in `/mnt/share/spotlight/`).
-`sudo java -Xmx15360M -Xms15360M -jar idio-spotlight-model-0.1.0-jar-with-dependencies.jar association remove-association /mnt/share/spotlight/en/model ~/remove_associations`
+`sh target/bin/model-editor association remove-association /mnt/share/spotlight/en/model ~/remove_associations`
 The command would re-export the model, so you can just zip and upload the file to S3 to be used.

 6. Write the changes you made into a changelog, so we can duplicate them from scratch if needed [need to decide where to store changes] .